ShivamChoudhary17/ShivamChoudhary17/README.md

 ## In way to become Hokage, Believe it!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other friends and make anything new
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums